 Biff most closely resembles his grandfather, through his preference for leading the life of a drifter (adventurer) out West.
 He has a touch of the artist and dreamer in his temperament.
 Yet he also breaks his father's absolute ego ideal by turning out to be a loser, a failure : "and every time I come back here I know that all I've done is to waste my life" (17)

 Happy could correspond to Ben but only in a debased way.
 He shares his uncle's unscrupulousness and amorality, but lacks his sense of purpose.
 So, again, he somehow belittles one of his father's ideal types.
 Though his philandering (girl chasing) and nursing of injured pride, he also reminds his father of parts of himself, which he would much rather ignore.

 Charley is Dave Singleman brought down to earth.
 Indeed he has none of the flamboyance and panache of the adventurous salesman.
 He is salesmanship domesticated.
 Charley is the perfect embodiment of the no-nonsense businessman.
 It is all the more humiliating for Willy to depend financially on Charley, as Charley's example of success is in contradiction with Willy's romanticized vision of capitalism.

-One of the weaknesses of DS could come from the fact that the Requiem violates the subjective approach that Miller adopted in the first two acts.
+One of the weaknesses of Death of a Salesman could come from the fact that the Requiem violates the subjective approach that Miller adopted in the first two acts.
 The Requiem is flagrantly outside Willy's mind.
 This may be the reason why the consistency of vision that had been achieved through Willy's consciousness is eventually lost.
 The irony of the play is that most of the action only goes on within the protagonist's mind.
 It is ironical because what is needed is not imaginary action but real one: decisions that might change the course of things.
 By removing Willy from the play before the end, some of the tension that had been achieved through he "memory play" is lost.